bytesSculptor/harkirat-cohort-2/Cohort-2.0-FullStack-Open-Source/Week-03/Week-3.1.md

 # Middlewares, Global Catches & Zod

-**In this lecture, Harkirat dives deep into** `M**iddlewares:`** behind-the-scenes helpers that tidy up things before your main code does its thing. `G**lobal catches:**` safety nets for your code, they catch unexpected issues before they cause chaos.
+In this lecture, Harkirat dives deep into **`Middlewares:`** behind-the-scenes helpers that tidy up things before your main code does its thing. **`Global catches:`** safety nets for your code, they catch unexpected issues before they cause chaos.
 And finally, `Zod:` a library that ensures efficient input validation on your behalf.

 ![Untitled](Week-3.1/Untitled.png)